 There are attention systems located throughout the brain.
-Changes, contrast, novelty, movement, sound, and emotion get our attention quickly.
+Changes, contrast, novelty, movement, sound, and emotion, get our attention quickly.
 People can focus attention externally for the equivalent of their age + or – 2 minutes.
 Students cannot pay attention and make meaning at the same time.
 Time for both must be purposefully built into all learning experiences.
-In order to create new meaning students must be given time to do it.
+To create new meaning, students must be given time to do it.

 - Adrenaline is a hormone creating alertness.
 Its release can be planned for.

 - Norepinephrine is also a hormone that helps with attention.

 - For every 10 minutes of focused attention on instruction, 2 minutes must be given for a processing activity to strengthen synapses and create stronger, smoother pathways for retrieval.

 - Novelty captures attention and improves recall.
 However, too much novelty creates distress, while too little will create boredom.
 Balancing novelty with class rituals creates an environment that helps put students in an optimal state for learning.